kajalshar098ma-collab/sarthi-app/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

 License

-MIT License
+[MIT License]

 Acknowledgements
-Inspired by students’ need for personalized study scheduling.
+Inspired by students’ need for personalized study scheduling

-Replace `YOUR-GITHUB-USERNAME` with your actual GitHub username.